-In January 2022, the FCA implemented the 'Investment Firms Prudential Regime' ("IFPR").
-Under the IFPR, Oppenheimer must make certain public disclosures as per Chapter 8 of the Prudential Sourcebook for MiFID Investment Firms in the FCA Handbook ("MIFIDPRU 8").
+Under the Investment Firms Prudential Regime (IFPR), Oppenheimer must make certain public disclosures as per Chapter 8 of the Prudential Sourcebook for MiFID Investment Firms in the FCA Handbook ("MIFIDPRU 8").

 Oppenheimer is classified under MIFIDPRU as a Non-small and non-interconnected MIFIDPRU investment Firm ("Non-SNI MIFIDPRU Investment Firm").
 Oppenheimer is below the thresholds set out in MIFIDPRU 7.1.4R(1), and as such Oppenheimer is only required by MIFIDPRU 8 to disclose information on the following areas: